The Paradox of Adam and Eve

 "God didn't want to make humans as robots who HAD to love and obey Him, so He gave them the gift of FREE WILL".

-Let's back up and review these concepts, since understanding is necessary in order to understand the Adam and Eve account.
+So let's back up and review these concepts, since understanding what 'free will' means is necessary in order to fully understand the Adam and Eve account.

 Now, from the Biblical (theological) Christian standpoint, there are only TWO types of Will: